Included in Series

 Students compare, contrast, and analyze Supreme Court majority and dissenting opinions in Downes v.
 Bidwell, one of the 1901 Insular Cases that decided the constitutional status of U.S. colonies.
 Students also assess the role racism played in an influential Supreme Court ruling still in effect today.

-In this online lesson, students hear stories from former civil rights activists about what motivated them to join the movement.
+In this lesson, students hear stories from former civil rights activists about what motivated them to join the movement.

 Taking Action on Climate Change